chakrit/sider/README.markdown

 SIDER : REDIS bindings for C#
 ====

+For the latest changes, please see the `CHANGES.markdown` file.

 Inspired by migueldeicaza's first stab at the problem (I used some of his algorithm) and ServiceStack.Redis (to take it a lot further).